vishalkumar957039/container/docs/how-to.md

 The argument to `--volume` in the example consists of the full pathname for the host folder and the full pathname for the mount point in the container, separated by a colon.

-The `--mount` option uses a comma separated `key=value` syntax to achieve the same result:
+The `--mount` option uses a comma-separated `key=value` syntax to achieve the same result:

 ```shellsession
 % container run --mount source=${HOME}/Desktop/assets,target=/content/assets docker.io/python:slim ls -l /content/assets